WyOoi/HackathonHub/README.md

 - Background images from Unsplash
 - Icons from Font Awesome
-- Platform information sourced from official websites of:
+- Platform information sourced from official websites
-  - HackerEarth
-  - Devpost
-  - DoraHacks
-  - Superteam Earn
-  - HackQuest